aaltodsg/spire-server/README.md

 available as-is.
 No development plans, no support and absolutely no guarantee of the code being suitable for any purpose.

 Please note especially that the server does not implement any security.
+Furthermore no parameter checking of REST calls is done, so the current code is completely open to any SPARQL (Update!) injection attacks imaginable.

 # Server Installation